harits-edu/CS50-R-Problem-Set-Solution/README.md

 ---

-## ✍️ Author
+## Author

-**Harits**
-_Electrical Engineering Student — CS50R Learner_
+**Haritsyam Anshari**
 [GitHub Profile](https://github.com/harits-edu)

 ---

 ## 🪪 License
 This project is for **educational purposes** and follows the CS50 Academic Honesty policy.
-Feel free to explore, learn, and use it as a reference — but avoid submitting these solutions directly as your own.
+Feel free to explore, learn, and use it as a reference and avoid submitting these solutions directly as your own.